The Best Ceiling Speakers For 2020

 - Not the best for large rooms

-Overall, if you need a ceiling speaker for a smaller room that’ll do the job and do it well, then the Yamaha NS-IC400WH is the one to get no questions.
+Overall, if you need a ceiling speaker for a smaller room that’ll do the job and do it well, then the Yamaha NS-IC400WH certainly does that and then some.

 The Best 6 inch – JBL SP6CII 2-way, Round 6.5″